raycharius/slack-block-builder/README.md

 ### Object Support and Reference

-Below is a list of supported objects and how to access them in **Block Builder**:
+Below is a list of supported objects and how to access them in **BlockBuilder Builder**:

 | **Name**             | **Type**           | **Support**                    | **Accessed Via**
 |----------------------|--------------------|--------------------------------|-----------------------------